JoeyCRTecher/todo/README.md

 - **Low Impact + Low Tractability + High Uncertainty** = Low Priority

 This scoring system helps you focus on tasks that are both important and achievable.

+## Automatic Task Expiration

+The application automatically manages task expiration to help you keep your task list current:

+- **90-Day Rule**: Tasks that are older than 90 days are automatically marked as "Expired"
+- **Smart Updates**: Only tasks that are not already "Completed" or "Expired" are affected
+- **Visual Feedback**: You'll see a notification when tasks are automatically expired
+- **Filter Control**: Expired tasks are hidden by default but can be shown using the filter toggle
+- **Manual Override**: You can manually change a task's status back from "Expired" if needed

+This feature helps you maintain a clean, current task list by automatically identifying tasks that may no longer be relevant.

 ## Database